SKI PATROL COURSE

 10 WEEKS – PANORAMA, CANADA – FROM £9200

 The training and qualifications you receive on our Ski Patrol Course are internationally recognised and will help ensure you can work in ski patrol anywhere in the world.

 You become a member of an elite management team when working for ski patrol, so you need to be well prepared and trained to a very high standard.
 Our modules are carefully selected and although we work you hard the rewards are immense.

-You’ll start in January joining the Ski Patrol training programme, you’ll be first on the mountain preparing the slopes for the day, looking after injured guests and making sure everyone gets down the mountain safely when the mountain closes.
+You’ll start in January joining the CSIA or CASI level 1 training.
+Then, in early February you’ll jumping into the Ski Patrol training programme, you’ll be first on the mountain preparing the slopes for the day, looking after injured guests and making sure everyone gets down the mountain safely when the mountain closes.
 You’ll learn about outdoor emergency patient care, avalanche control, air rescue, helicopter orientation, toboggan handling, mountaineering and many other essential and fascinating skills that will help you find work within the Ski Patrol Service.
-Once you’re ski patrol certified, you’ll jump straight into you CSIA or CASI level 1 training.

 What they said

 CSIA/CASI Level 1 ski/snowboarding instructor course

 Patroller Training Programme (endorsed by Canada West Ski Area Association)

 How long for: